Welcome to the New Indian Ridge Museum, Historic Shupe Homestead, and Wildlife Preserve!

 “I have never sold any excavated items, and I do not plan to do so.
 This material should be kept together for future study by young scientists and not scattered among collectors of curious.”
 This quotation by Col. Vietzen provides an insight into how he ran his museum.
 Furthermore, even as the New Indian Ridge Museum does not conduct large-scale archaeological explorations, with any archaeological material that we work to preserve, we follow the essence of this statement: all material should be kept together and documented for future study and all archaeological explorations should be conducted scientifically and with great respect.

-The New Indian Ridge Museum does not maintain a schedule of regular operating hours and is not open to the public.
-However, sometimes we do host tours of interested individuals, groups, or historical organizations who are specifically conducting research on local prehistoric or historic history.
-This is an exception and is rarely made.
+The New Indian Ridge Museum does not maintain a schedule of regular operating hours and is not currently open to the public.
+However, we do host tours of interested individuals, groups, or historical organizations who are specifically conducting research on local prehistoric or historic history.
 Please email us HERE to inquire on any questions you may wish to ask concerning the museum, its goals, or the history we are preserving.